-The following graph illustrates a comparison of the total cumulative stockholder return for our common stock since July 1, 2013, which is the date our initial public offering, to two indices: the NASDAQ Composite Index and the NASDAQ Biotechnology Index.
-The graph assumes an initial investment of \$100 on July 1, 2013, in our common stock, the stocks comprising the NASDAQ Composite Index, and the stocks comprising the NASDAQ Biotechnology Index.
+The following graph illustrates a comparison of the total cumulative stockholder return for our common stock since January 1, 2014 to two indices: the NASDAQ Composite Index and the NASDAQ Biotechnology Index.
+The graph assumes an initial investment of \$100 on January 1, 2014, in our common stock, the stocks comprising the NASDAQ Composite Index, and the stocks comprising the NASDAQ Biotechnology Index.
 Historical stockholder return is not necessarily indicative of the performance to be expected for any future periods.

-Comparison of 6 Month Cumulative Total Return\ Among Esperion Therapeutics, Inc., the NASDAQ Composite Index and the NASDAQ Biotechnology Index
+Comparison of 1 Year Cumulative Total Return\ Among Esperion Therapeutics, Inc., the NASDAQ Composite Index and the NASDAQ Biotechnology Index

-\ \$100 invested on July 1, 2013 in stock or index.
+\ \$100 invested on January 1, 2014 in stock or index.
 Fiscal Year ending December 31.